novincode/ratepress-templates/README.md

-# RatePress Community Templates
+# RateKit Community Templates

-Welcome to the RatePress Community Templates repository!
-This is a collection of rating templates that can be installed directly into RatePress through the Templates marketplace.
+Welcome to the RateKit Community Templates repository!
+This is a collection of rating templates that can be installed directly into RateKit through the Templates marketplace.

 ## 🎨 Available Templates

-Browse and install templates directly from your RatePress admin panel under **RatePress → Templates**.
+Browse and install templates directly from your RateKit admin panel under **RateKit → Templates**.

 Current templates:
 - **modern/heart** - Glassmorphism heart icon with animations for binary love ratings